European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-prebid-client-server.md

 ## Checking the Integration

-To check that the EUID module has a valid EUID token, call `pbjs.getUserIds().euid`.
-If a value is returned, a valid EUID token exists in the EUID module.
+To check that the UID2 module has a valid UID2 token, call `pbjs.getUserIds().uid2`.
+If a value is returned, a valid UID2 token exists in the UID2 module.

 If there are problems with the integration, here are some steps you can take:

 - Check the browser console logs.
-- Use the browser developer tools to inspect the API calls to the EUID service.
+- Use the browser developer tools to inspect the API calls to the UID2 service.

 For additional help, refer to Prebid's documentation on [Troubleshooting Prebid.js](https://docs.prebid.org/troubleshooting/troubleshooting-guide.html) and [Debugging Prebid.js](https://docs.prebid.org/debugging/debugging.html).